DemerNkardaz/DemerNkardaz/drafts/Post_Discord_EN.md

 The tool implements support for inputting various writing systems, for example: Runes, Glagolitic, Old Turkic, Old Permic, Phoenician, Ancient North Arabian etc. An International Phonetic Alphabet input mode is also available.

-The project is not complete,, but can already be used fully.
+The project is not complete, but can already be used fully.

 You can download it from [GitHub](https://github.com/DemerNkardaz/DSL-KeyPad) releases or [SourceForge](https://sourceforge.net/projects/dsl-keypad/).